jrfnl/clearPHP/_rules/good-practices/no-switch-with-multiple-default.md

 title:     No Switch With Multiple Default
 ---

-Switch statement may have several cases and one `default` statement, which will act as a catch-all for all unspecified cases.
+Switch statements may have several cases and one `default` statement, which will act as a catch-all for all unspecified cases.
 PHP compiles `switch` structures with several `default` cases, though only the first one will actually be executed.

 All extra `default` cases are considered dead code.

 ### Rule Details

-This rule require that every `switch` statement has only one `default` case.
+This rule requires that every `switch` statement has only one `default` case.

 The following patterns are considered warnings: